 Until or unless one of the board members or directors gives a personal guarantee to pay off by their own will.
 This type of business entity is said to be the most common one in Malaysia.

 Here the authorized board members and company directors play a major role in the company policy.
 Such a company usually necessitates the liability of the members to go limited, which the members have taken responsibility or liability to contribute.
 Business firms like Charity organizations, NGOs and other Non-Profit Professional Organizations prefer such a business firm.

 The Unlimited Business Company in Malaysia is similar to that of the Sole Proprietorship and Partnership type business firms.
 The one and only fact that differentiates this business policy from the other two is that they maintain a special Articles of Association and are capable to return capital to the members of the company.

 Foreigners or the non-Malaysian residents who are interested to set up their own business firm in Malaysia are allowed to register a private limited company in Malaysia, but yet TWO (2) of the company’s directors should be permanent residents in Malaysia.

-Foreign business companies are companies those are ALREADY incorporated outside of Malaysia in a different nation but wants to set up their business premises and operations in Malaysia.
-There are two ways to look into for being counted as a foreign company in Malaysia:
+Foreign business companies are already incorporated outside of Malaysia in a different nation but wants to set up their business premises and operations in Malaysia.
+There are two ways to look into for being counted as a foreign company:

 - Register a company branch in Malaysia